opd-ai/webminer/PRIVATE_MONEY_PRIVATE_ENERGY.md

 Here's where it gets practical: when you can mine cryptocurrency on your home computer—even modestly—and when that cryptocurrency actually maintains its decentralized nature, something interesting happens with energy incentives.

 Imagine you're running a Monero node on your personal computer (using much less energy than industrial Bitcoin mining, by the way).
-Now imagine you've got solar panels on your roof.
-Suddenly, you're:
+Now imagine you've got solar panels on your roof—and I know that's a big "imagine" for many of us.
+Solar panels are expensive, many people rent their homes, and not everyone lives in a sunny climate.
+But bear with me as I explain the connection, because even if solar isn't practical for you, understanding this relationship helps explain why decentralization matters.

+For those fortunate enough to have solar installations, suddenly you're:

 - ✅ Generating your own power
 - ✅ Using some of it to participate in a financial network